sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-24.md

         (else #f)))
 ```

-I choosed to run each test on 100 random number, but this is somewhat a guessed value:
+I choosed to run each test on 100 random numbers, but this is somewhat a guessed value:

 ```
 (define (start-prime-test n start-time)